Vokuar/Minecraft_Server_Installer/README.md

 - Windows:
   - Administrative privileges are recommended.
-- Unix-like Systems (Linux, macOS):
+- Unix-like Systems (Linux, macOS, Termux):
   - Administrative privileges may be required for certain installation steps.

 ## Usage